ttuegel/loops/README.md

 * Robust performance because there is no reliance on fusion.
 * Loop-unrolling to arbitrary depth.
 Unrollable loop combinators are provided in `Control.Monad.Loop.Unroll`.
 (The simple, "rolled" interface is still provided in `Control.Monad.Loop`.)
-The unrolling depth set at the call site at compile time.
+The unrolling depth is set at the call site at compile time.
 My benchmarks show that folding over unrolled loops is up to 25% faster than folding over unboxed vectors!
 * **NEW!** Arbitrary, named continuations (breakpoints). `breaking` and `breaking_` each create a continuation at the current point and pass that continuation to a subloop.
 The named continuation is existentially quantified